The Writing on the Wall — Modern Paraphrase | fresh.bible

 Belshazzar shouted for his enchanters, astrologers, and advisors.
 He threw everything he had at the problem:

-"Whoever can read this writing and tell me what it means — I'll dress him in royal purple, put a gold chain around his neck, and make him the third most powerful person in the ."
+"Whoever can read this writing and tell me what it means — I'll dress him in royal purple, put a gold chain around his neck, and make him the third most powerful person in the kingdom."

 One by one, best minds stepped up.
 And one by one, they came up empty.
 They couldn't read the writing.
 They couldn't even begin to interpret it.